angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 There is also the very active Discord community, many who are happy to share their current lists and their thoughts and feelings on them.

-Sometimes the metagame will dictate a favourite in the various styles of the deck but a lot of the time there will be no _best list_ to run.
+Sometimes the metagame will dictate a favorite in the various styles of the deck but a lot of the time there will be no _best list_ to run.
 Simply a large variety of ways you could construct your 75 cards.

 ### Adapting Online Lists

 Once you've found a list you like the look of, it's time for some tuning.
-Maybe you saw something top 8 a Sunday Challenge or perhaps you really liked a brew mentioned in a video.
+Maybe you saw something top 8 at a Sunday Challenge or perhaps you really liked a brew mentioned in a video.
 Whatever it is, get your deck-building tool of choice and start iterating it to your own tastes.